💸 Meet YML Plus: The AI-powered financial sidekick for employees. See the overview | Read the blog

 Why is financial wellness important?

-Financial wellness is a term thrown around in the HR and employee benefits space, but do what financial wellness is and why is financial wellness important?
-Let’s unpack what financial wellness is and the importance of financial wellness in the workplace.
+Financial wellness is a term thrown around in the HR and employee benefits space, but do you understand what financial wellness is and why is financial wellness important?

 Financial wellness refers to the overall financial stability and confidence of an individual.
 It encompasses the ability to manage everyday expenses, save money for future goals or expenses, and to prepare for retirement.
 It is not just about having more money, it is about achieving a sense of financial literacy, security, and peace.